medic/cht-docs/content/en/apps/tutorials/contact-and-users-2.md

 medic-conf --url=https://<username>:<password>@localhost --accept-self-signed-certs create-users
 ```

-This will create the CHW area, the CHW contact, and the user that the CHW will use to log into the application.
+This will create the CHW Area, the CHW contact, and the user that the CHW will use to log into the application.

 ## Frequently Asked Questions